 Explore Oswestry and find not only the best places to visit in Oswestry town and Shropshire but also North East and Mid Wales.
 Is Oswestry in England or in Wales?
-Oswestry is almost surrounded by Wales and yet is definitely in Shropshire, one of the least known and prettiest counties of England.
+Oswestry is almost surrounded by Wales and yet is definitely in Shropshire.
+Shropshire is one of the least known and prettiest counties of England.
 Want to know the best things to do in Oswestry and The Borderlands?
 Let us show you the best things to do and the best places to visit in Oswestry – where Shropshire meets Wales.

-Explore North Shropshire from Oswestry – Oswestry sits right on the edge of North Shropshire.
-This part of Shropshire is home to Shropshire’s Lakeland and water threads its way through the Shropshire Plain, so explore the canals and lakes and gentle countryside.
+Explore Ellesmere and North Shropshire.
+Oswestry sits right on the edge of North Shropshire.
+This part of Shropshire is home to Ellesmere and Shropshire’s Lakeland.
+Explore the Shropshire market town of Ellesmere and the meres and mosses, canals and lakes and gentle countryside.

 It’s a great place for a day out with the kids.
 There’s family and animal fun at Park Hall Countryside Experience.
 Oswestry Show Ground is nearby.
 Meet the farm animals on show day in August and enjoy lots of other events through the year.